 And commitment to a relationship – but especially true devotion from a man, is emotional.
 It’s not logical.

-About number 2).
-Commitment; but especially devotional commitment that is real and not just because he has no better option; is emotional for a man.
-And by default, men resist commitment unless/until he’s forced to commit or the woman is so amazing at alleviating his fears that it overrides his commitment resistance.
+About risk number 2).
+Commitment; but especially devotional commitment that is real and not just because a man has no better option; is emotional for a man.
+And by default, men resist commitment unless/until he’s forced to commit due to obligation (which just feels awful for any human), or the woman is showing up as the right woman – the one and only kind of woman who is naturally amazing at alleviating his fears that it overrides his commitment resistance.

 Whether a man feels compelled and excited to commit to you or not – that is mostly about the value of a woman.
 Is she generous at heart?
 Is she emotionally generous?
 Or does she just try to ‘take’.
 Emotionally take, that is.

 Sometimes we want commitment when we aren’t wanting to show vulnerability or make a real investment in a man.
 And investment would mean being fully vulnerable to our man.
 It wouldn’t mean rotational dating or engaging in ridiculous dating rules like the 80/20 rule of contacting a man.

 You know….men have fears too.
 So many of us are far too resentful about men to ever want to acknowledge, appreciate and understand this.
 Our years of pent up anger and hurt render us literally incapable of holding space for men’s fear and feelings.

 And as a woman it’s all too easy to expect things of a nature that we don’t realise are actually taking a lot of value from a man.
 Like talking about emotions all day long, for example.
 Sitting and talking about emotions, etc, don’t generally add a lot of value to a man unless we’ve already added a lot of value first, or unless he’s in love with you.